 Have you ever wondered if the time and expense you put into cutting your bull calves really worth it?
+Does it pay to cut bull calves and sell them as steers?
 Find out if your effort will maximize your profits.

 You may wonder, is all of the work worth it?